UBC-CIC/multichannel-communications-manager/docs/DeploymentGuide.md

    Parameter EncryptDatabase [True]:
       (Encrypts the database for added security) Parameter SenderEmail []: <FROM_ADDRESS FOR ALL EMAIL COMMUNICATIONS>
-      (This will be used to send out verification emails as well as campaigns in Pinpoint)
+      (This will be used to send out verification emails as well as campaigns in Pinpoint.
+Expect to receive an email to this address titled "Amazon Web Services - Email Address Verification Request")
+   Parameter OrganizationName []: <NAME OF YOUR ORGANIZATION>
+      (This name will appear in the subscription message when a user signs up)

    #Shows you resources changes to be deployed and require a 'Y' to initiate deploy
    Confirm changes before deploy [y/N]: y